 Dance and Aikido Teacher

-Trinidad Martínez (since the april 2018) offers dance improvisation classes at the HFBK (Hochschule für Bildene Kunst).
+Trinidad Martínez (since the april 2018) offers dance improvisation classes at the HFBK (Hamburg Academy of Fine Arts)

-She Teaches Aikido for Children at the Sho Shin Dojo since 2015.
+She Teaches Aikido for Children in Hamburg since 2015 (at the moment at the Phorms Schule)

 Projects Social / Art